Korean War Legacy Project

 Preparation for the Incheon Landing

-Lacy Bethea's job was to prepare for the Incheon landing by labeling, measuring, and counting vehicles, ammunition, and supplies.
-He also prepared vehicles to be secured on the Navy ships during transit.
-Lacy Bethea really trusted and looked up to his commander because he knew that wherever the commander went, he would be safe.
+Lacy Bethea describes his job to prepare for the Incheon landing by labeling, measuring, and counting vehicles, ammunition, and supplies.
+He also recalls preparing vehicles to be secured on the Navy ships during transit.
+He relates trusting and looking up to Colonel Chesty Puller because he knew that wherever his superior went, he would be safe.

 Share this Clip +